Can I reapply for Social Security Disability (SSDI)?

 With very few exceptions, you’re unable to file a new application for Disability benefits if you already have a pending claim.
 No matter which stage in the review process the claim is, if you want to file a new application, you’ll have to request to drop the original claim.

 There are special circumstances in which you can request that the SSA reopen your claim should you miss your appeal deadline.
 The SSA may grant this request if you can show your reason for missing the deadline is due to unprecedented situations or circumstances out of your control.
 This could include natural disasters, sudden illness, or an error on the part of the SSA.

-Contact Schaffer & Associates today
+Contact Schaffer & Associates in Toledo Today For Help

 The Disability application and appeals process has many facets and can be overwhelming and complicated.
 Schaffer & Associates attorneys, in Toledo, OH have decades of experience filing both initial applications and appeals for SSDI or SSI.
 No matter where you are in the process, you can call (419) 350-8277 or send us a message to schedule your free consultation with a compassionate attorney.